 In order to design a strand with a desired secondary structure, the nucleotides at positions which bond together must be complementary.
-This simple approach can be improved by also requiring the strands to satisfy some free-energy-based criteria, such as those described below from Dirks et al. [DLWP04].
+This simple approach can be improved by also requiring the strands to satisfy some free-energy-based criteria, such as those described below from Dirks et al. [10].

-The minimum free energy constraint is used to choose sequences such that the target structure is the structure with the minimum free energy.
+The minimum free energy constraint, which can be calculated in $O(N^3)$ time for structures with no pseudoknots [23], is used to choose sequences such that the target structure is the structure with the minimum free energy.
 This method, however, does not ensure that there are no other structures that the sequence is likely to form.
-Minimum free energy can be calculated in $O(N^3)$ time for structures with no pseudoknots [ZS81].
+Algorithms exist which test that a given set of singly-stranded DNA strands have no unspecific hybridizations for word sets based on the minimum free energy constraint [24, 25].

-The energy minimization constraint is used to chose sequences which have a low free energy in the target structure, but not necessarily the minimum free energy.
+The energy minimization constraint is used to choose sequences which have a low free energy in the target structure, but not necessarily the minimum free energy.
 To design strands with this constraint, first generate a random string s that satisfies the complementary requirements of the desired secondary structure.
 For each step (Dirks used 10^6 steps) choose a random one-point mutation.
 Let s' be the sequence with this random one-point mutation (and a mutation in the corresponding base required by the structure constraint, if any).
 Accept the mutation by replacing s with s' if:

-$$e^{-rac{\Delta G(s')-\Delta G(s)}{RT}} \ge ho$$
+$$e^{-rac{\Delta G(s')-\Delta G(s)}{RT}}\geq ho$$

 where $\rho \in [0, 1]$ is a random number drawn from a uniform distribution.
 Thus this equation always accepts any mutations which result in no change or a decrease in free energy, and accepts with some probability any mutations which increase the free energy.

-The free energy of a structure can be calculated in O(N) time.
+The free energy of a structure can be calculated in nucleotides over the equilibrium ensemble of sec-O(N) time.